Enhanced Debug

 Generate the authentication token

-To make an Enhanced Debugging request, you need to generate an auth token.
-You can use the same token to debug multiple requests until it expires.
+To make an Enhanced Debugging request, generate an auth token with either:

 To generate the token, you need to provide these values: